Plasma donations contribute to recovery of COVID-19 patients, health experts say

 "I totally believe that I was meant to get COVID-19 to save my aunt," said Marisa Leuzzi.

-Doctors at Virtua Voorhees Hospital said Leuzzi's donation not only helped with her aunt's comeback from the brink but 61-year-old opera singer, Andy Fei, who also fought for his life on a ventilator.
+Doctors at Virtua Voorhees Hospital said Leuzzi's donation not only helped with her aunt's comeback from the brink, but also with 61-year-old opera singer, Andy Fei, who fought for his life on a ventilator.

-"Improvement really started happening maybe 48 to 72 hours after the plasma transfusion," said doctor Lukasz Polisiakiewicz with Virtua Voorhees.
+"Improvement really started happening maybe 48 to 72 hours after the plasma transfusion," said Dr. Lukasz Polisiakiewicz with Virtua Voorhees.

 Alex Palmatier and Aubrie Cresswell are among the first people in the state to donate their plasma after successfully recovering from the virus.
 The couple suspects they fell ill while overseas.

-"Every person counts, really.
-Yeah, it's kinda the least that we can do right now," said Palmatier and Cresswell.
+"It's kind of the least that we can do right now," Cresswell said.

 Both say they know people close to them that either passed away or are fighting for their lives.